 Why do we want to eat more when we’re stressed?

 When we have a stress response to something, this means that we release hormones that have effects all over our body.
 We need to remember that the stress response is fight or flight - that means that your body is physically preparing to either run away from something or fight something so your body tells you that you need lots of extra energy to fuel your battle.
-Unfortunately, the truth is, the only way for us to fight COVID-19 is to stay at home and sitting still for the best part of a year.
+Unfortunately, we've been staying at home and sitting still for the best part of a year.
 That means that your instinct might be to eat as much as possible but we actually may need to eat less than normal as we are probably burning less energy than we might do in our normal lives.